Which is best for you depends on numerous factors - see the list below for a comparison of features to help you decide.

 (That's about one 'bar' of an old fashioned three-bar electric heater.)

-Total Control set at 'Slumber' (hotplates off, just the ovens on at minimum setting) - about 0.4kW to the room.
+Total Control set at 'Slumber' (hotplates off, just the ovens on at minimum setting) - about 0.32 kW to the room.

-The AGA 60 and AGA 3 Series models emit slightly less to the room at full heat, and even less still when some or all of the ovens or hotplates are turned off.
+The AGA 60 and AGA 3 Series models emit about 0.50 kW to the room with both cast-iron ovens on at full heat, and even less still when some or all of the ovens are turned off.

-The Everhot is designed to emit slightly less heat to the room than the AGA.
+The Everhot will emit slightly less heat to the room than the AGA.

-Everhots are also much more adjustable in temperature and since the heat-output is entirely dependent on the setting of the ovens and (mostly) the hotplate(s) there are no absolute figures.
+Everhots are also adjustable in temperature and since the heat-output is entirely dependent on the setting of the ovens and (mostly) the hotplate(s) there are no absolute figures.

 If you set the Everhot to a lower temperature (or use the 'ECO' mode) it will emit even less heat (and cost even less to run).